japila-books/spark-sql-internals/docs/spark-sql-AggUtils.md

 `planAggregateWithOneDistinct`...FIXME

-NOTE: `planAggregateWithOneDistinct` is used exclusively when `Aggregation` execution planning strategy is <<spark-sql-SparkStrategy-Aggregation.adoc#apply, executed>>.
+NOTE: `planAggregateWithOneDistinct` is used exclusively when [Aggregation](execution-planning-strategies/Aggregation.md) execution planning strategy is executed.

 === [[planAggregateWithoutDistinct]] Creating Physical Plan with Two Aggregate Physical Operators for Partial and Final Aggregations -- `planAggregateWithoutDistinct` Method